 The EU is Ghana’s largest market for cocoa, exporting 80 percent of annual produce to the region.

-Dr Dwomoh made this known Thursday, April 15, 2021 when he presented a paper title “Illegal Mining in Cocoa Areas -The Position of Ghana Cocobod” at the National Consultative Dialogue on Small Scale Mining in Accra.
+Dr Dwomoh made this known Thursday, April 15, 2021, when he presented a paper titled “Illegal Mining in Cocoa Areas -The Position of Ghana Cocobod” at the National Consultative Dialogue on Small-Scale Mining in Accra.

 “The EU position is that they are talking about child labour and deforestation and you see one key thing about deforestation is that in the 70s and 80s, if you take Amansie West, for instance, the place was full of cocoa.
 Cocoa is always cultivated with economic trees so that economic trees are on the top of the canopies followed by cocoa itself and the undergrowth is always plantain, cocoyams and things like that.”